 Shigella infections may also be acquired from eating food contaminated with the bacteria.
 Flies can carry Shigella and can contaminate food.

 All people with Shigella infection should be excluded from work, school or childcare until 48 hours after diarrhoea has ceased.
 People who are infected with a particular type of Shigella called Shigella dysenteriae will need to have a further faeces test to ensure the infection has been cleared before returning to work, school or childcare.
 Cases should be advised not to prepare food for others or take care of children or the elderly whilst unwell.

 Good hygiene is essential to prevent the further spread of Shigella.
 Spread of Shigella can be prevented by:

-- thorough washing of hands with soap and water for at least 10 seconds:
+- thorough washing of hands with soap and water, rubbing hands together for at least 20 seconds:

 - after going to the toilet

 - after any possible exposures to faecal material

 - before handling food or caring for other people

 - before washing vegetables and fruit that are eaten raw.